gesedels/sonte/readme.md

 - `SONTE_DIR` is always checked for existence before use.
 - `SONTE_EXT` is always lowercase and no other extensions are used.

-These rules are applied to arguments before processing, so if you have files that don't follow these rules Sonte cannot see them:
+These rules are applied before processing, so if you have files that don't follow these rules Sonte cannot see them:

 ```bash
 $ touch "$HOME/Notes/My Note.md"